 The philosophy of our licensed centres is to stimulate each child’s interest in the world around them by satisfying their need to discover, explore and socialize.
 This is done through our “Playing to Learn” curriculum, which provides an understanding of how play provides the foundation for learning.
 Play is the primary way all children learn and it is essential for healthy social and cognitive development.

 The qualified staff at the centres provide the best possible care in a warm, loving environment.
 Our goal is to allow each child participating in our programs to grow in confidence and self-esteem, as well as to promote and encourage each child’s creative expression and social and cognitive development.

 The YMCA of Central East Ontario has licensed Child Care facilities in Peterborough and Lakefield.
 Normal Child Care hours in Peterborough are 7:30am to 6:00pm, and in Lakefield 7:00am to 6:00pm.
 Financial assistance is available through the City of Peterborough Children’s Services.

 We offer care for school age children that includes full day care, before and after school programs in two schools in Lakefield: Lakefield District Public School and St. Paul’s Elementary in Lakefield.

 P.A.
 Days & March Break

-Lakefield District Public School – Before and After
+Lakefield District Public School – Before & After

 St. Paul’s Lakefield – After School only